jamir2308/List-Bank/README.md

 # List-Bank

-Esta es una aplicación básica de React creada con Vite.
+This is a basic React app created with Vite.

-### Requisitos previos
+### Prerequisites

-Antes de continuar, asegúrate de tener instalado lo siguiente en tu sistema:
+Before continuing, make sure you have the following installed on your system:

-* Node.js (v14 o superior)
+* Node.js (v14 or higher)
-* npm (v6 o superior)
+* npm (v6 or higher)

 ### Instalación